varnishcache/varnish-cache/doc/sphinx/whats-new/relnote-5.0.rst

 So yeah… 5.0 is not entirely what we had hoped it would be, but we are as proud as one can possibly be anyway.

-To keep this release not short(er), we have put the purely technical stuff in two separate documents:
+To keep this release note short(er), we have put the purely technical stuff in two separate documents:

 * :ref:`whatsnew_changes_5.0`